verrazzano/docs/content/en/docs/setup/install/prepare/platforms/OLCNE/vcn.md

 In this subnet, create security rules that cover the following traffic:

-* Egress: node Internet access
+* Egress: node internet access
 * Ingress: east-west traffic, originating from within the VCN
 * Ingress: control plane endpoint to control plane node access on API endpoint
 * Ingress: worker nodes to control plane node access on API endpoint